This topic describes the process of provisioning to a set of unstructured files as vFiles.

 Unstructured Files on Cluster Environments

-Unstructured files cannot be linked from, or provisioned to, any form of the cluster environment, such as an Oracle RAC environment.
+Unstructured files cannot be linked from, or provisioned to, any form of a cluster environment, such as an Oracle RAC environment.
 To link or provision unstructured files from a host that is part of a cluster, add the host as a standalone environment.
 Then, link from or provision to this standalone host.

 Login to the Delphix Management application.